asidikrdn/go-restapi/README.md

 ## SetUp

-Before running this application, you must install and run the PostgreSQL database.
+Before run this apps, you must install and run the PostgreSQL database.
 After that, create a new database with name depend on your .env file.
 And this is step-by-step to run this application :

 - Run on terminal `git clone https://github.com/asidikrdn/go-restapi-boilerplate.git`